Flying & Fighting in the A-3 Skywarrior

 VQ-2 EA-3B's over Gibralter (2)

 On the other hand, the back-end systems were being constantly updated.
 We had a mix-and-match of “Old, but reliable,” “Old, and needs a lot of TLC” and “New, cool (For 1978) tech” gear.
-But constant catapult shots and arrested landings take their tolls on anything electronic and we sometimes worked with some systems working a little less well than we would have liked.
-But the data we could collect was wide across the spectrum and a good crew at all five stations could collect a massive amount of useful information.
+But constant catapult shots and arrested landings take their toll on electronics, and we sometimes worked with systems that were a little less reliable than we would have liked.
+But the data we could collect spanned a wide spectrum, and a good crew at all five stations could gather a massive amount of useful information.

 What was the hardest system to operate?